-The findings by Wilberg and colleagues demonstrate that when reefs are close to the surface of the water and the waves aren’t too large that reefs play a large role in limiting wave energy.
+The findings by Wilberg and colleagues suggest that when reefs are close to the surface of the water, oyster reefs play a large role in limiting wave energy.

 What CAN Oyster Reefs do?

-Oyster reefs can really help limit wave damage to coastal marshes and development on most days in a calm bay.
+Oyster reefs help limit wave damage to coastal development and marshes on most days in a calm bay.
 Marshes are often found at elevations close to mean sea-level.
 Therefore, having oyster reefs nearby can also protect and benefit the marsh.
 Less waves hitting the marsh means less water submerging the marsh, resulting in less sediment being lost by erosion.